greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="repl_catchup_within_range"></a>repl\_catchup\_within\_range

-For Greenplum Database master mirroring, controls updates to the active master.
-If the number of WAL segment files that have not been processed by the `walsender` exceeds this value, Greenplum Database updates the active master.
+For Greenplum Database coordinator mirroring, controls updates to the active coordinator.
+If the number of WAL segment files that have not been processed by the `walsender` exceeds this value, Greenplum Database updates the active coordinator.

 If the number of segment files does not exceed the value, Greenplum Database blocks updates to the to allow the `walsender` process the files.
-If all WAL segments have been processed, the active master is updated.
+If all WAL segments have been processed, the active coordinator is updated.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|